Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 - a stable output
 - a timestamp

+The unit must be sufficiently explicit that it can be revalidated or recomputed without reference to inaccessible cognitive states.

 Anything less is metadata, not cognition.

 ### Axiom 7 — Downstream Validity